fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-App-Publisher-for-Microsoft-Store-Usage.md

 ![APfMS_LanguagesFieldsMappingTab_4.5.3.2](/AppPublisherForMicrosoftStore/Assets/HOWTO/APfMS_LanguagesFieldsMappingTab_4.5.3.2.png)

 Pressing the button “Select folder containing .resx file(s)…” causes a folder-selection dialog box to appear.
-Navigate in your app's source tree to the parent folder having all the language folders (e.g. en-US), holding the per-language RESX/RESW files used in your app.
+Navigate in your app's source tree to the parent folder with all the language folders (e.g. en-US), holding the per-language RESX/RESW files used in your app.

 The diagram below shows a case where the per-language folders have be pulled together in their own special folder; you may not need to do this.
 Now select the folder holding the per-language folders (#1 below).